Forms in the Primary Hierarchy

 To acquire additional knowledge and skills despite the effort required, the uncertain relevance, and the likelihood of errors.
 Pursue learning Value learning

-5 Risk To commit to an undertaking for gain despite the potential for significant harm or loss.
+5 Risk To enter an undertaking for gain despite the potential for significant harm or loss.
 Take the risk Tolerate the risk

 4 Participate

-To contribute to a social situation despite its intrinsic frustrations, demands and inconveniences Offer
+To belong to a social situation despite its intrinsic frustrations, demands and inconveniences Welcome

 participation